Jeremy Stephens: 2012

-Stephens replaced an injured Yves Edwards against Donald Cerrone on May 15, 2012 at UFC on Fuel TV: Korean Zombie vs. Poirier He lost the fight via unanimous decision.
+Stephens replaced an injured Yves Edwards against Donald Cerrone on May 15, 2012, at UFC on Fuel TV: Korean Zombie vs. Poirier He lost the fight via unanimous decision.

 Stephens was expected to face Yves Edwards on October 5, 2012, at UFC on FX 5.
 However, the bout was cancelled due to Stephens being arrested on the day of the event for an assault charge that dates back to 2011.
-The fight eventually took place on December 8, 2012 at UFC on Fox 5.
+The fight eventually took place on December 8, 2012, at UFC on Fox 5.
 Edwards won by knockout in the first round, being the first fighter to ever stop Stephens via strikes.

 2013

-Stephens made his Featherweight debut against promotional newcomer Estevan Payan on May 25, 2013 at UFC 160.
+Stephens made his Featherweight debut against promotional newcomer Estevan Payan on May 25, 2013, at UFC 160.
 He won the bloody fight via unanimous decision.

 Stephens was expected to face Rony Jason on October 9, 2013, at UFC Fight Night 29.
 However, Jason pulled out of the bout citing an injury (lumbar hernia).
 The bout eventually took place on November 9, 2013, at UFC Fight Night 32.
 Stephens won via knockout early in the first round.

 2014

 Stephens faced Darren Elkins on January 25, 2014, at UFC on Fox 10.
 He won the fight via unanimous decision.

 Stephens faced Cub Swanson on June 28, 2014, at UFC Fight Night 44.
 He lost the fight via unanimous decision.
-This fight earned him the Fight of the Night award.
+This fight earned him a $50,000 Fight of the Night award.

 Stephens next faced Charles Oliveira on December 12, 2014, at The Ultimate Fighter 20 Finale.
 He lost the fight by unanimous decision.